fall-winter journal 2018

 pace of grace...

-- I have a good, private commission just starting (thankful for this).
+- I'm working on a private commission in oils (thankful for this).

-- I've begun painting in oils - small studies of color and light.
+- I've been painting in oils and in watercolors ~ small studies of color and light.
 So far, so good.

 So thankful to live in such beauty.